elcorto/pwtools/doc/source/written/features.rst

 * tools to handle matplotlib plots in scripts (:mod:`~pwtools.mpl`)

 The very nice ASE [ase]_ project is in some way related.
-It also stores MD trajectory data in Python objects for further manipulation.
-It's IO capabilities are more developed.
-If needed, one can for instance convert a :class:`~pwtools.crys.Structure` to an ASE Atoms object and use ASEs file writers.
-ASE provides interfaces to a large pile of ab initio codes ("calculators").
+It also stores atomic structure data in Python objects for further manipulation.
+If needed, one can convert a :class:`~pwtools.crys.Structure` to an ASE Atoms object, for instance in order to use the very good spglib [spglib]_ symmetry analyis tool.
+The design goal of ASE is different from pwtools.
+It provides interfaces to a large pile of ab initio codes ("calculators").
 MD and structure optimization in ASE is coded in Python, using only the calculator's SCF engine in every step to get energy and forces.
-Unfortunately, it does not  provide wave function extrapolation for Born-Oppenheimer MD [*] and phonon calculations based on density functional perturbation theory like PWscf/PH or Abinit (only supercell frozen phonons can be done with the related [phonopy]_ package).
-The focus of the pwtools package is to be a handy pre- and postprocessor providing pythonic access to all input and output quantities of the used ab initio codes (PWscf, CPMD).
+I'm not sure if it provides wave function extrapolation for Born-Oppenheimer MD [*].
+Phonon calculations based on density functional perturbation theory like PWscf/PH or Abinit are not implemented (maybe in GPAW?).
+However, the supercell method can be used with the related [phonopy]_ package.
+The focus of the pwtools package is to be a handy pre- and postprocessor providing pythonic access to all input and output quantities of the used ab initio codes.

 In fact, appart from :mod:`~pwtools.parse`, which implements parsers for ab initio code output and :mod:`~pwtools.pwscf`, all other parts of the package